allen-alejandro/allen-alejandro/README.md

 ### :space_invader: &nbsp;About Me

-&nbsp;&nbsp;&nbsp;:technologist: &nbsp;Currently working as a Software Engineer Immersive Resident at [Galvanize] &nbsp;&nbsp;&nbsp;:heartbeat: &nbsp;Passionate with problem solving and software engineering provides me an unending stream of problems I can tackle, and that is why I love this field!/
+&nbsp;&nbsp;&nbsp;:technologist: &nbsp;Currently working as a Software Engineer Immersive Resident at [Galvanize]<br />
+&nbsp;&nbsp;&nbsp;:heartbeat: &nbsp;Passionate with problem solving and software engineering provides me an unending stream of problems I can tackle, and that is why I love this field!/<br />
 &nbsp;&nbsp;&nbsp;:seedling: &nbsp;Currently learing Typescript

 ### Languages & Tools